djzager/djzager.github.io/content/posts/4-tooltime-ansible.md

 ```

 Route objects are in the `route.openshift.io` API group.
 We can conditionally
-manage the Route based on the existince (or non-existence) of this API in our
+manage the Route based on the presence of this API in the
 cluster.
 Add the Route task to `tasks/main.yml`:

 ```yaml